 How are haemorrhoids prevented?

-The best way to prevent hemorrhoids is to keep stools soft so they pass easily, thus decreasing pressure and straining and to empty bowels as soon as possible after the urge occurs.
-Exercise including walking, high fibre diet and adequate water intake help reduce constipation and straining by producing stools that are softer and easier to pass.
+The best way to prevent piles is to keep stools soft so they pass easily, thus decreasing pressure and straining and to initiate bowel movement as soon as possible after the urge occurs.
+Exercise including walking, high fibre diet and adequate water intake help reduce constipation, regulate bowel movements and straining by producing stools that are softer and easier to pass.

 How are haemorrhoids diagnosed?

 A thorough evaluation and proper diagnosis is important any time bleeding from the rectum or blood in the stool occurs.
 Bleeding may also be a symptom of other digestive diseases, including colorectal cancer.